dzimine/vmsearch-proto/wiki/wiki.md

 If we need both Solr and Cassandra, ES, or a custom solution, or look at ElasticSearch

 # Next Steps
-* Clean-up code for sharing
-* Code and info sharing: Github?
-What else?
 * Look at OpenStack & clarify assumption about System Under Management: integration points, infrastructure available (e.g. message bus), how to browse/get data/change, where to place agents.
 * Beef up UI to learn Solr and Cassandra's limits.
 Browse (vm on host), Facets (power-on, tags), search
+* ~~Look at SolrClout~~ (done, like, switched to use it)
-* Look at SolrClout and ElasticSearch
+* Closer look at [ElasticSearch] (http://www.elasticsearch.org/)
+  * we can switch implementation later, they're conceptually the same.
 * "Live data" simulation: rapidly update data
-* Try Cassandra "crash" and restore scenarios.
+* ~~Try Cassandra "crash" and restore scenarios.~~ forget Cassandra for now.
+It's no good for relations.
+May return to it for time series.
+* Crash scenario: deploy simulation on multiple nodes, crash one node, see that it continues to work.

 # References